 A study in Florida’s sustainability as an independent nation.

-Almost a third of voters in a June 23, 2018 Rasmussen poll say a new Civil War may be brewing within the United States.
+Almost a third of voters in a 2018 Rasmussen poll say a civil war may be brewing in the United States.

 The Florida League of the South offers a better solution through independence.

 Even though the government, established by the Articles of Confederation agreed to in 1778, was styled “The United States of America” was a joint venture for the new sovereign states for common purposes.
 The powers of government remained firmly lodged in the legislatures of the 13 States.